serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 specific instance for `Int`.
 We call it the 'general instance' because it can match any type, while the instance for `Int` can only match the `Int` type.

-Here GHC chooses to throw an error rather than go with the more specific `Int` instance.
+Here GHC chooses to present an error rather than go with the more specific `Int` instance.
 This behavior can help the programmer to not accidentally override a general instance by mistake.
 It is easy to spot when both instances are in the same module, but what if the general instance is in another module, or in a